omorros/food-cv-exp2-pipeline-evaluation/README.md

 - **Precision is the differentiator** — Gemini overcounts the least, Claude the most
 - **12 of 14 classes scored perfect F1 = 1.0** on all three models
 - **The grape class is the sole source of error** — VLMs count individual grapes in a cluster rather than treating the cluster as one unit (see [Discussion Points](#the-grape-semantic-ambiguity))
-- **GPT-5.2 is 2.4x faster** than Gemini but marginally less accurate (F1 difference: 0.004)
+- **GPT-5.2 is 2.4x faster** and **2.7x cheaper** than Gemini, with only 0.004 lower F1
-- **Winner: Gemini 3.1 Pro** — selected as Pipeline A's VLM for the 12-run comparison
+- **Selected for Pipeline A: GPT-5.2** — the F1 difference vs Gemini (0.9002 vs 0.9044) is not statistically significant on 120 images.
+GPT-5.2 was chosen for its superior latency and cost, which are critical factors for a production mobile application

 ### Per-Class Breakdown (all models identical except grape)